radar/guides/gem-development.md

     2 scenarios (2 passed)
     4 steps (4 passed)

+We can try executing the cli app by running `bundle exec bin/foodie portray broccoli`.

 If we want to add more options later on, we can define them by using the `method_options` helper like this: